Removing late payments from your credit report: What to know

 Accurately reported late payments can’t be removed from your credit reports.
 And you can’t pay someone else to remove accurate information from your reports either.
 But late payments will fall off your credit reports after seven years.

 And with CreditWise from Capital One, you can check your credit report and score anytime without affecting your credit scores.
-CreditWise is free for everyone, even if you’re not a Capital One customer.
+CreditWise is free to use even if you’re not a Capital One customer.